Updated: December, 2024

 - In Washington state, we are working alongside healthcare partners, including vendors, hospitals, and others across the private sector, to make sure the solutions we develop include insights and feedback from our partners.
 We’ve also engaged with innovation partners across academia and research who are supporting our work.

-- How does DMI support health equity in our state?
+- How do DMI projects support health equity in our state?

 -